MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/use-case-overview.md

 - Credit Card Issuer: In this case Pecunia corp.

 - Card processing network:  The organization that oversees the process.
-As noted below, some differ in their procedures than others.
+Some differ in their procedures than others.

 - Credit Card Acquirer: A financial institution that obtains the rights to the merchant’s account and tasked with getting payment on the merchant’s behalf.